-After you have rolled your pasta through a “hand cranked” pasta machine (we use the Atlas brand) several times to your desired thickness, you then lay the delicate pasta down on a wooden surface (I recommend that you have on hand several different sizes of wooden cutting boards).
+After you have rolled your pasta through a “hand cranked” pasta machine (we use the Atlas brand) several times to your desired thickness (at least at the very minimum on #4 thickness), you then lay the delicate pasta down on a wooden surface (I recommend that you have on hand several different sizes of wooden cutting boards, very slightly floured to help prevent sticking).

 Begin to layout small little balls of the filling (about the size of a large pea or small bean) along the edge of the exposed pasta dough (don’t worry if your dough is not perfectly straight).